- Aquatics

 Compliance

-We monitor our freedom camping sites and encourage Responsible Camping, which is all about caring for our spectacular environment as much as we do.
-Responsible Campers leave no trace and help keep our communities and natural environment free from pollution and waste.
+We monitor our sustainable camping sites and encourage sustainable camping, which is all about caring for our spectacular environment as much as we do.
+Sustainable campers leave no trace and help keep our communities and natural environment free from pollution and waste.

 Find out more at Freedom camping changes, on the Ministry of Business, Innovation and Employment's website.